Public Health Warning Issued for Kansas Lakes Due to Blue-Green Algae - WIBW News Now!

-The Kansas Department of Health and Environment (KDHE), in conjunction with the Kansas Department of Wildlife, Parks and Tourism (KDWPT), has issued public health warnings for Carbondale West Lake, Clarion Woods Park Lake, Webster Lake.
-Atchison County Park Lake, Melvern Outlet Pond, Melvern Outlet Swim Pond and Topeka’s Central Park Lake (Pond) for the upcoming weekend and week.
+The Kansas Department of Health and Environment (KDHE), in conjunction with the Kansas Department of Wildlife, Parks and Tourism (KDWPT), has issued public health warnings for Carbondale West Lake, Clarion Woods Park Lake, Webster Lake, Atchison County Park Lake, Melvern Outlet Pond, Melvern Outlet Swim Pond, Topeka’s Central Park Lake (Pond), Lake Afton, Rooks County State Fishing Lake and Salina’s Jerry Ivey Pond for the upcoming weekend and week.

 If a lake is under a public health warning for blue-green algae, activities such as boating and fishing may be safe.
 However, direct contact with water (i.e., wading, skiing and swimming) is strongly discouraged for people, pets and livestock.
 The lakes currently under a public health advisory: